gleannyc/documentation/docs/guides/create-funnel-visualization/index.md

 ## Create the data model in Glean

-1. From the data exploration page, click [Add Data Model](Add-Data-Model)
+1. From the Glean homepage, click [Add Data Model](<[Add-Data-Model](https://glean.io/app/mb)>){:target="\_blank"}
+   1. see [Add Data Model](../../docs/data-modeling/add-data-model.md) for documentation on adding a data model
-2. Either select your prepared retention table from your data warehouse or click `SQL Query` and enter a SQL query similar to the one above as the basis for your model.
-Click `Create Model`
+2. Either select your prepared retention table from your data warehouse or enter a SQL query similar to the one above as the basis for your model.
-3. Setup your data model in Glean:
+3. Add attributes and metrics for your funnel's model in Glean:
    - Add `cohort_year`, `cohort_nameLength`, and `comment_count` as attributes along with any experimental cohort attributes you prepared in your data.
    - Add **User Count** as a custom metric, this will be the metric used in the visualizations
      ```sql
      COUNT(DISTINCT IF(in_stage = 1, username, null))
      ```
-4. Click `Publish`
+4. Click `Save Model`
-5. Click `Explore`
+5. Click `Open in Explore`

 ## Create funnel view